globaldothealth/autoparser/docs/index.md

 ## Example pages

-Example notebooks demonstrating usage of this tool
+Examples demonstrating usage of this tool

 ```{toctree}
 ---